jhpce-jhu/jhpce_mkdocs/docs/joinus/new-pi.md

 or purchase computing resources for the cluster either through a grant or through their normal budgeting cycle.

-As a Stakeholder, you agree to share any unused capaictiy on your compute nodes with the broader JHPCE community by placing them on the "shared" partition or queue on the cluster.
+As a Stakeholder, you agree to share any unused capacity on your compute nodes with the broader JHPCE community by placing them on the "shared" partition or queue on the cluster.
 For non-Stakeholders, the only access to computing resources is via those shared by the Stakeholders.
 This model has historically